Rob Wielaert

-Club career
+Playing career

 Career in the Netherlands (1997–2013)

 Wielaert was born in Emmeloord, Flevoland and made his debut in professional football with PSV Eindhoven in the 1997–98 season.
 He also played for FC Den Bosch and NEC before joining FC Twente.
 During his FC Twente period he was the captain of the team.

 During the 2009 January transfer period he went to Ajax for a transfer fee of 3 million.
 However, he lost his starting position and was sent on loan to Roda JC at the start of the 2010–11 season.
 He signed for two seasons with Roda in the summer of 2011.
 After his contract had expired in 2013, Wielaert was released.

-Career with Melbourne Heart / City (2013–2015)
+Career with Melbourne Heart, Melbourne City (2013–2015)

 In June 2013, Wielaert was signed by Australian club Melbourne Heart in the A-League.
 The Dutchman had never played outside of the Netherlands and was optimistic about playing in Australia: